-Before any fellow can see patients individually, they must have prior training in the areas listed in the Prerequisites Checklist below.
-The fellow and their site training director will ensure that these competencies are met before the fellow begins seeing patients.
-To document this, the fellow and site training director will complete the list located below and keep the original form on file.
+Before any fellow can see patients individually, he/she/they must have prior training in the areas listed in the Prerequisites Checklist, below.
+The fellow and his/her training director will ensure that these competencies are met before the fellow begins seeing patients.
+To document this, the fellow and training director will complete the list located below and keep the original form on file.

 Training Area Date(s) of Training Location of Training

-1. Mental Status Examination
+1. Mental Status Evaluation

 2. Mandated Reporting (CPS, APS, etc.)

 3. Suicide/Homicide/Danger Assessment (Tarasoff, etc.)

-4. Ethics (confidentiality, HIPAA, professional boundaries, etc.)
+4. Ethics (i.e., confidentiality, HIPAA, professional boundaries,

-5. Psychopathology & Abnormal Psychology
+5. Psychopathology, Abnormal Psychology

-6. Theories & Practices of Psychotherapy
+6. Theories and Practices of Psychotherapy

-7. Personality & Psychological Development
+7. Personality and Psychological Development

 8. Domestic Violence

 9. Chemical Dependency